JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

 1. Open PowerPoint using the desktop application or from your browser at [powerpoint.new](https://powerpoint.new) and start a new presentation.

-1. Select the **Copilot** icon, then use Copilot to generate a draft presentation using the following prompt:
+1. Select the **Copilot** icon, click **Chat** if you are using the desktop application, and then within the Copilot chat window enter the following prompt:

-    +++Create a presentation about Contoso's Chai Tea based on+++
+    *Create a presentation about Contoso's Chai Tea based on*

-1. In the prompt dialog box, enter a forward slash (/) followed by the name of the file **(Promotion Plan for Chai Tea in Latin America.docx)**.
+1. In the prompt dialog box, enter a forward slash (/) followed by the name of the file **(Promotion Plan for Chai Tea in Latin America.docx)** and press the right-arrow.
 If the file doesn't populate in the list, select the plus button then **Attach**.
 Navigate to **My files** and select the document from your OneDrive folder.
+If using the web version, switch from the **All** tab to the **Files** tab.

 1. Copilot displays a presentation outline showing the potential slides and bulleted points to be included on each slide.
 Review the suggested topic and select **Generate slides** to continue.
 Copilot generates slides and content for each.
 The presentation may display results in either the **Slide Sorter** or **Normal** view.